-3.4 Surface Scattering
+3.5 Surface Scattering

 Bistatic radar (BSR) is the active probing of planetary surfaces by oblique reflection and scattering of microwave signals.
-Such observations provide statistical information on root-mean-square (rms) surface slopes and on dielectric constant and density at scales comparable to the radio wavelength (centimeters to meters).
+Such observations provide statistical information on rootmean-square (rms) surface slopes and on dielectric constant and density at scales comparable to the radio wavelength (centimeters to meters).
 An unmodulated radio signal, transmitted from the spacecraft, is scattered by the surface, and the echo is received at a ground station on Earth.
 A direct signal (from the spacecraft) is often received at the same time, providing a frequency reference for the echo.
-Fjeldbo (1964) utilized physical optics theory to explain the specular component of the undulating surface.
+Fjeldbo (1964) utilized physical optics theory to explain the specular component of the echo as an aggregation of mirror-like reflections from properly oriented elements of the undulating surface.
 For typical spacecraft transmitters of 1-100 watts, surface echoes as small as 1 zeptowatt (10-21 W) can be detected.
 BSR experiments have been carried out on the Moon, Venus, Mars, and Titan using Soviet, U.S., and European spacecraft (Simpson, 2007).
 Differential Doppler effects between the direct and reflected paths separates the received echo from the carrier.
 Dispersion of the echo itself, caused by differential Doppler within the reflecting region, provides a measure of the rms slope of the undulations.
 Where echo dispersion is not large, the Doppler difference between the two primary paths can be used to infer large-scale topography of the surface.
 An incident signal with known polarization will generate a reflected signal with both the original and orthogonal components; application of Fresnel reflection theory to absolutely calibrated echoes in one polarization or to relatively calibrated echoes in orthogonal pairs can be used to recover the dielectric constant of the surface material.
 A simple model relating dielectric constant to porosity then allows estimation of material density.